liminpb/kubeadm-localstorage-cluster/README.md

-**This KB gives you and idea about creating a kubeadm cluster in your VPS farm.
-This will cover how to create a local PV in your host nodes and proceed with PVC creation.
-For a better understanding we will create a worpdress application also.**
+**This KB gives you an idea about creating a kubeadm cluster in your VPS farm.
+This will cover how to create a local staorage PV in your host nodes and proceed with PVC creation.
+For a better understanding we will create a worpdress application as demo.**